2005 Denver Broncos season: 2005 season

-Off Season
+Offseason

 The Broncos failed to retain safety Kenoy Kennedy, who signed with the Detroit Lions, defensive end Reggie Hayward, who signed with the Jacksonville Jaguars and cornerback Kelly Herndon, who signed with the Seattle Seahawks.

 During the offseason, the Broncos brought back Keith Burns and Ian Gold after one season with the Tampa Bay Buccaneers.

-NFL Hall of Fame Wide Receiver Jerry Rice was suited up for the Broncos during the preseason, but ended up retiring before the season started.
+Future Pro Football Hall of Fame wide receiver Jerry Rice suited up for the Broncos in four preseason games, catching four passes for 24 yards.
+He retired before the start of the regular season.